Anduin2017/AnduinOS-Docs/Install/Install-An-App-Store.md

 By default, AnduinOS doesn't come with a Software Store pre-installed.
 You can install a Software Store of your choice to start installing apps.

-!!! note "Why a store is not pre-installed?"
+???
+Tip "Why a store is not pre-installed?"

     The choice not to pre-install a software store on AnduinOS is driven by several considerations.